 An egg lives for about 12 to 24 hours after ovulation.
 Sperm lives for up to five to seven days.
 So, sperm may live in your body up to a week after you've had sex.
 To learn more about sperm and male fertility, catch up on our male fertility guide.

 When Is the Best Time to Have Sex to Conceive?

-Ideally, you want to have a lot of sperm ready to get to the egg when your body releases it.
-So, it's important to have regular sex leading up to ovulation.
+Ideally, you want to have a lot of sperm ready to swim to the egg when your body releases it.
+But it just takes one sperm to fertilize an egg, and ovulation times may vary every month.
+So, it may be helpful to have regular sex leading up to the ovulation window.